MBot System Setup

 2. Set up system utilities

 If the flash succeeded, the SD card will have two partitions: a 134MB Volume formatted as fat32 and a 16GB Volume formated as ext4.
-When you insert the SD card in your laptop, it should mount the smaller fat32 partition.
-Find the file mbot_config.txt on this volume and modify it as follows:
+Open the file explorer on your laptop, it should mount the smaller fat32 partition named “bootfs”.

 • Set mbot_hostname following this format: mbot-<section>-<team#>-<unique_name>